pjdevries/plg_system_classextension/README.md

 ## How it works

-* The `onAfterRoute` handler of the system plugin processes the specifications in the JSON file.
+* The `onAfterInitialise` handler of the system plugin processes the specifications in the JSON file that don have spefic routes.
+The `onAfterRoute` handler processes the specifications that do have specifc routes.
 * For each extended class file found, a copy of the original class file is created.
+The path of that file is composed as follows:
+    * The directory for the copied file is the base path of the original file, relative to the website root, and prefixed with `[web root]/templates/class_extensions`
+    * If a route specification exists (see [JSON specifications](#json-spec) below), the name of that route is appended to the new directory.
-The name of that file is the same as the name of the extended class file, but with `ExtensionBase` appended to it.
-So for the example above, this will result in the file `[web root]/templates/class_extensions/components/com_content/models/ContentModelCategoryExtensionBase`.
+    * The filename of the copy is that of the original class file, but with `ExtensionBase` appended to it.
+    * So for the example above, this will result in the file `[web root]/templates/class_extensions/components/com_content/models/ContentModelCategoryExtensionBase`.
-  If a copy already exists, it will be refreshed if the original class file is newer than the existing copy.
+* If a copy already exists and the original class file is newer than the existing copy, the old copy is overwritten with the newer version.
 * The name of the class in the copied file gets `ExtensionBase` appended to it.
+So for the example above, this wilt in the `class ContentModelCategoryExtensionBase`.
-* Using `include_once` we first load the copied original class and then the extended class.
+* Using `include_once` we first load the copied class with the new name and then the extended class, having the same name as the original class.
-* Because the system plugin is the first to load the class, later uses of the same class will access the already loaded class definition.
+* Because the system plugin is the first to load the class, later references to the same class will use the already loaded class definition.

-## JSON specification
+## <a id="json-spec">JSON specification</a>

 File `[web root]/templates/class_extensions/class_extensions.json` file contains JSON encoded information about core classes to be extended.
 The file contains an array of objects.
 Each object describes a single class to be extended.
 At